An altar server and a mysterious recluse compete for the affections of a choir member.

 Nathaniel's girlfriend, Greta, fulfilled the role of acolyte (altar server).
-She lit the candles on the altar at the start of the service, and also had the duty of receiving the offerings and helping with Communion.
+She lit the candles on the altar at the start of the service, and also had the duties of receiving the offerings and helping with Communion.
 She wore a long, white robe, having earned the distinction of being Head Acolyte and the longest serving acolyte in the history of the church.
 She had served for 16 years - since she had been a teenager.
 She sat to the right of the altar and listened adoringly as her boyfriend hit the high notes in the composition.
 After the service ended, she hugged him, and the two kissed.

 The Apparition scowled.
 I'm the one who taught him to sing, she thought.
 He should be kissing me, not her!
 But to kiss me, he would have to see my face.
 No one would want to kiss me then, she sighed.
 Out of frustration, she caused a banner near the altar to suddenly fall to the ground.

 The falling banner interrupted Nathaniel and Greta's kiss.
 They both looked towards the banner.
 "It's the work of The Apparition," said Nathaniel.
 "She doesn't like us kissing.
 You should leave before she does something worse."

 "You're probably right.
 I will see you at the swing dance tonight," said Greta.
 She hugged him one last time and departed.